 I research and teach film and television aesthetics.
-My work involves close textual analysis and, particularly, I am interested in the relationship between this critical practice and questions of value and achievement.
+My work involves close reading and, particularly, I am interested in the relationship between this critical practice and questions of value and achievement.

-James completed his PhD at Warwick University before moving the University of Westminster, where he spent a year as a Postdoctoral Research Fellow.
-He joined Birmingham in 2007 and was Head of American and Canadian Studies before becoming Founding Head of Film and Creative Writing in 2014.
+I completed my PhD at Warwick University before spending a year as a Postdoctoral Research Fellow at the University of Westminster.
+I joined the University of Birmingham in 2007 and was Head of American and Canadian Studies before becoming Founding Head of Film and Creative Writing in 2014.

-At Birmingham, I have taught classes on documentary film, Hollywood cinema, filmmaking practices, film research skills, and television aesthetics.
+At Birmingham, I have taught classes on film performance, Hollywood cinema, fantasy film, filmmaking practices, documentary, and television aesthetics.

 I welcome postgraduate applications in the areas of film and television studies.

 My work is divided between film and television studies.
 I have written two monographs on aspects of screen fantasy, Alternative Worlds in Hollywood Cinema and Fantasy Film, and a third monograph on the television series The Thick of It.
-I have co-edited the international collection Film Moments with Tom Brown and I am currently editing the volume Television Performance with Lucy Fife Donaldson.
+I have co-edited the international collection Film Moments with Tom Brown and Television Performance with Lucy Fife Donaldson.

 I have acted as external examiner for courses at King’s College London, University of Bedfordshire and Bath Spa University.
 I have delivered keynote addresses at University of Lisbon, King’s College London and University of St Andrews.

-- Television Performance (co-edited with Lucy Fife Donaldson), British Film Institute/Palgrave, 2018 (forthcoming)
+- Television Performance (co-edited with Lucy Fife Donaldson), Palgrave, 2019

 - The Thick of It, British Film Institute/Palgrave, 2016